simonlongtester/simonlongtester.github.io/index.md

 #### The blurb about me

 I am passionate about the art and craft of Testing.
 I strongly believe that testing in all its various forms is a creative process.
-I am lucky enough to have spent 13 years doing something that gets me out of bed every morning, experiencing different environments from Financial Services , Higher Education , Retail (Food) to my current role in Retail E-Commerce.
+I am lucky enough to have spent 13 years doing something that really gets me out of bed every morning, experiencing different environments from Financial Services , Higher Education , Retail (Food) to my current role in Retail E-Commerce.

-My journey in testing has so led me into various exciting roles such as Test Analysis, Test Lead, UAT Management and Test Manager roles.
-I have also jumped into Defect Management fulfilling the role of Defect Manager on numerous projects.
+My journey in testing has led me into various exciting roles such as Test Analysis, Test Lead, Test Management and now a Test Coach role!
+I have also jumped into Defect Management roles on numerous projects, something I still consider a secret one of my 'go-to# comfort skills!
 Life is never boring as a tester :)

 I am persoanlly proud to have shaped and lead a Technical Testing Team as well as developing and implementing a new testing capability at a UK University.
 Oh , and I do not count myself as technical - something I am trying to address :)